VANRao-Stack/cantorProject/README.md

 * [Citations](#citations)

 ## Library
-As mentioned earlier, the cantorProject aims to bring a set of tools that can be used by researchers and students alike to solve differential equations, using neural networks.
+The cantorProject aims to bring a set of tools that can be used by researchers and students alike to solve differential equations using neural networks.
 The library currently uses Tensorflow 2.4, along with Scipy-Optimize and Tensorflow Proability for its functioning.
 The library provides, a simple class for constructing a neural network and then two other classes for optimizing the same, the choice of which is left to the user.
 In the tutorial that follows, we will demostrate how to utilize the tools provided by the library to solve an extremely simple ODE of the form, y'' + y' + y = 0, with the Cauchy condiotions being, y(0) = 1, and y'(0) = 5.
-The method illustrated, could be thus extended to solve much more complex equations, the solution to the harmonic oscillator being one of them.
-We have demostrated its solution in a Jupyter notebook, attached within the GitHub repo.
+The method illustrated, could be thus extended to solve much more complex equations, the solution to the harmonic oscillator being one of them, for which we have we have demostrated the solution in a Jupyter notebook, attached within the GitHub repo.

 ## Usage
-We will now leverage the tools offered by the library to solve an extremely simple ODE, for more examples related to the same, check out the jupyter notebooks, withing th repo.
+We will now leverage the tools offered by the library to solve an extremely simple ODE, for more examples related to the same, check out the jupyter notebooks, within the repo.

 ### Building the Gradient Layer